Earlham-Biofoundry/PicoGreen-Quantification/README.md

 # PicoGreen-Quantification
-Protocol to quantify DNA on the Hamilton robot using PicoGreen
+Protocols to quantify DNA on the Hamilton robot using PicoGreen

 Protocol 31 utilises the Hamilton to prepare a plate for quantification, adding PicoGreen reagent, standards and samples